niallw23/pands-project/README.md

 Having just had to correct some of my weekly tasks for not using 'with' I was better able to apply it to the project.
 I encountered an error when I tested though and realised I needed to change the argument to a string.
 A quick google search was thankfully enough to correct this quickly and it then wrote the summary file. [^6]

 ## The second task - Saves a histogram of each variable
+For this part of the project, the actual plotting of the histogram was code that I found useful during our week 08 lectures.
+The issue I was uncertain of was how to plot each variable or read each column.
+Using a for loop was something that came up frequently when I researched this part, and making use of the .columns function of analysing a data frame.

 [^1] https://en.wikipedia.org/wiki/Iris_flower_data_set